phunkie

 1. Use ImmSet when you need a collection of unique elements

-2. Leverage set operations for mathematical set manipulations
+2. Leverage set operations (union, intersect, diff) for mathematical set manipulations

 3. Use functor and monad operations for transformations

-4. Take advantage of the type class implementations
+4. Take advantage of foldable operations for aggregations

 Implementation Notes